cirosantilli/china-dictatorship/FAQ.md

 # FAQ

+## Why are you attacking websites with censored keywords?

+To increase the cost of censorship.

+If commies censor things, they will get worse IT technology, and thus less rich.

 ## Do you hate China?

 On the contrary.
 China is my favorite country.
 It has many, many wonderful things.
 As Bjarne said: